includeos/IncludeOS/test/posix/integration/syslog_platform/README.md

 The message format corresponds to the format specified in RFC5424.

-To achieve this behavoir you have to define PLATFORM=syslogd in your Makefile.
+To achieve this behavior you have to define PLATFORM=syslogd in your Makefile.

 The default behavior for IncludeOS's syslog implementation is however to send the data to printf, which is what you get if you don't specify PLATFORM=syslogd in your Makefile (see the syslog_default integration test).